UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/README.md

 # Wireless-based-image-forgery-detection
 WES 207 - Capstone project.
-Repository for MATLAB and Python programming for wireless-based image forgery detection using SIFT algorithm
+Repository for MATLAB Python, and Vitis HLS programming for wireless-based image forgery detection using SIFT algorithm

 The objectives of this project are to:
 1. Design an 802.11a wireless local area network (WLAN) communication in MATLAB for image transmission.